romainberger/react-portal-tooltip/README.md

 * `parent`: the tooltip will be placed next to this element
 * `group`: string, necessary if you want several independant tooltips
 * `style`: object, allows customizing the tooltip.
 Checkout the [example](https://github.com/romainberger/react-portal-tooltip/blob/master/example/src/style.js) for details.
+* `sticky`: boolean, the tooltip will not be closed when you move your cursor out of the tooltip.
+This is useful when you want to totally control the visibility of the tooltip.

 ## Development